Welcome to the Easy MTD help.

 ![]() |

-When a box number has a warning or is in error, the associated VAT figure is the result of the warning (e.g. calculated, rounded or zero) or an error message.
-Moving the mouse cursor over the VAT figure displays further information about the warning or error and a description of how to resolve it.
-This information appears at the bottom of the Submit VAT Return window.
+When a box is coloured to indicate a warning or error, the associated figure is the result of the warning (e.g. calculated, rounded or zero) or an error message.
+Moving the mouse cursor over the figure displays further information about the warning or error and a description of how to resolve it.
+This information appears at the bottom of the window where the figures are required.

 Troubleshooting